 - Most wetsuits these days are extremely flexible, and even low end suits are quite good–so if you’re a beginner, start there.

 - If you’re an avid surfer, however, you’ll probably lean more towards the warmest and most flexible suits available.

 I also have a few O’Neill wetsuits in my quiver, and they are another one of my favorite wetsuit brands.
 O’Neill was the first ever wetsuit brand, based out of Santa Cruz, and they have consistently paved the way for neoprene technology in the surf industry.
-I really like the O’riginal line, which has a retro smoothskin style.
-O’riginal suits are more for summer, however.
-Their most advanced and warmest suit line is the Psycho Freak, with several mid and low range suits such as the Hyperfreak and the Psycho One.
+Right now O’Neill’s premier suit is the Hyperfreak featuring technobutter.
+Technobutter is their top of the line neoprene.
+They also offer the Ninja and the Epic and Heat as mid and lower tier suits.

 Rip Curl suits are another extremely popular brand.
 Known for being very fast drying and flexible, Rip Curl suits offer an extended line of entry to elite level suits.
 Most people I know that wear Rip Curl suits are extremely loyal to the brand.
 Remember, sometimes suit fits can be very brand specific for your body type, so it does pay to try one on if you haven’t purchased that brand before.
 Rip Curl suits are also known for their bright color options.